cypress-io/cypress-documentation/content/api/commands/session.md

     {
       validate() {
         // Protected URLs should return a 40x http code if user is unauthorized,
-        // and by default this will call cy.visit to fail cy.visit('/account-details')
+        // and by default this will cause cy.visit() to fail cy.visit('/account-details')
       },
     }